 In The MERL reading room, we keep a collection of documents that we call ‘Classified Files’.
 These are not about UFOs, the Loch Ness Monster, or sightings of Big Foot in rural Essex.
 Instead, they are copies of documents, arranged by MERL classification.

 However, the Classified Files do contain many remarkable rural secrets.
-Which is exactly what MERL researcher Tim Jerrome found in late 2020 when he discovered within the files an article titled ‘Horseman’s Word: Light on a Mysterious Secret Society’ (Aberdeen Press and Journal).
+Which is exactly what MERL researcher Tim Jerrome found in late 2020 whilst working on the Building Connections project, when he discovered within the files an article titled ‘Horseman’s Word: Light on a Mysterious Secret Society’ (Aberdeen Press and Journal).

 The article told the tale of a group of agricultural labourers, working across Britain in the 19th and early 20th centuries, who developed a reputation for possessing an otherworldly knack for controlling heavy horses.
 And many people speculated they were able to do so through the use of magical powers.

 Below, join Tim as he journeys through the recorded history of the Horseman’s Word.
 He explores several of the Society’s most famous arcane accomplishments, outlines the rituals they undertook to achieve them, and asks to what extent the skill of the Horseman’s Word can be explained by agricultural science.

 Who were the Horseman’s Word?

 Horseman’s Word first rose to prominence in the 1830s, most strongly in north-east of Scotland, but equally gaining influence in English counties such as Norfolk and Suffolk.